Madison Square Garden: Notable firsts and significant events

 Mike Krzyzewski recorded two notable milestones at the arena.
 In 2011, he surpassed Bob Knight as the coach with the most wins in NCAA Division I men's basketball history when Duke defeated Michigan State.
 Four years later, a Duke victory over St. John's gave Coach K his 1,000th career win.

 Stephen Curry broke the NBA's all-time three-point scoring record at Madison Square Garden, on December 14, 2021.
 The Warriors defeated the Knicks 105–96 with Curry recording his 2,977th career three-pointer by the end of the game, eclipsing Ray Allen's 2,973 career total.

 On October 27, 2024, then presidential candidate Donald Trump hosted a campaign rally at Madison Square Garden.
 The event was particularly notable for remarks by comedian Tony Hinchcliffe, who spoke prior to Trump and made jokes widely considered offensive toward Puerto Ricans, which became a significant talking point going into the presidential election.

+The Professional Women's Hockey League (PWHL) held its first ever game at Madison Square Garden on April 4, 2026, between the New York Sirens and Seattle Torrent.
+The Sirens won 2–1 against the Torrent, in a shootout, in front of 18,006 fans, setting a new attendance record for women's hockey in the United States.

+That game was actually the first with fans held at the Garden; one of the Professional Women's Hockey Players Association "tour" games was held there in February 2021, but due to restrictions related to the COVID-19 pandemic, no fans were allowed inside to watch that first-ever professional women's hockey game held at MSG.